 Rainbow Springs State Park offers a roped off swimming hole.
 The spring water maintains a brisk 72 degree temperature year round, so visiting on a hot day is a must if you want to swim.
 The swimming area is deep, over 5 feet in almost all spots.
 Floats are not allowed, but life jackets and pool noodles are, so plan accordingly if you’re visiting with young children.
 You also might want to bring goggles or a mask because there will be fish swimming with you at Rainbow Springs.

 Rainbow Springs State Park also offers kayaking and paddle board rentals as well as tubing.
 Kayaks and paddle boards can be rented at the main entrance, however tubing takes place at the tubing entrance located on S.W.
 180th Avenue Rd, Dunnellon, FL 34432.
 There is a park entrance fee of $2 per person at the tubing entrance.
 Once inside you can visit the concessionaire to rent your tubes and receive shuttle service.
 The cost for shuttle service is the same even if you bring your own tubes.
 Tube rentals are available for $20 per person and that includes your tube and shuttle fee.
 The shuttle will take you up river 2 miles and you’ll float down to your car.
 The entire trip takes about 2 hours.
+This is a great alternative to Ichetucknee Springs tubing, because it’s far less crowded in the summer months.

 If you’re planning to visit Rainbow Springs State Park be sure to pack a lunch.
 There are concessions sold at the park, but there are also greta picnic areas that are well shaded throughout the park.
 If you’re planning to tube or kayak out on the river, be advised that there are NO disposable items allowed on the water.
 All food and drinks must be packaged in reusable containers.